Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 distroless-java-base.dynamic-optimized

-container is cut down from 164MB to 130MB.
-This is because the native executable reduced in size.Check what is the size of the native executable now:
+container is cut down from 160MB to 125MB.
+This is because the native executable reduced in size.The size of the native executable decreased from 122M to 88MB by applying the file size optimization!

-STEP 7: Build a Size-Optimized Mostly Static Native Image Locally and Run Inside a Container
+STEP 8: Build a Size-Optimized Mostly Static Native Image and Run Inside a Container

-In this step, you will build a mostly static native image, with the file size optimization on, on a host machine, then package it into a container image that provides glibc
+In this step, you will build a mostly static native image, with the file size optimization on, and then package it into a container image that provides glibc

 , and run.